css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 2. CJT Shortcode button

 == Changelog ==

+= 6.1 =
+* Enhance: Initially don't load Block assignment panel items: Speed up Blocks page loading time when its initially opened, also affect the browser performance as the items is not loaded or rendered before its required.
+* Enhance: Initially don't load Block code for the closed/minimized Blocks: Loading those Blocks will be done through AJAX once the Block is opened by user.
+* Enhance: The ability to 'Cancel' revision mode and get back to the normal mode without refreshing the whole page.
+* Update: Animate Block 'Save' button for not-saved Blocks.
+* Update: The Assignment-Panel is now Loads the assigned items only when enter the revision and backup modes.
+* Update: Set assignment-Panel Advanced-TAB as the default active TAB.
+* Add: Few helper links to the CJT offical website at the top of the Blocks page.
+* Fix: Block 'Save' and 'Save All Changes' buttons are stay enabled after updating Block Assignment-Panel items and revert them back again.
+The buttons is enabled even if the Block content has not been changed.

 = 6.0.15 =
 * Enhance: Uninstaller is now configurable so that admin can specify is to wipeout the data or not!
 This is really great for manual upgrade to the PE versions!